XeroxDev/help.xeroxdev.de/docs/en/apps/youtube-music-streamer/index.md

     It's possible GitHub won't show all the files in the release, so make sure pressing the "Show all x assets" button to see all available files.

 ## Contributing
 If you want to contribute to the project, feel free to open an issue or a pull request.
-You can also join the [Discord server][discord-url] to discuss features, report bugs, or just chat with other users.
+You can also join the [Discord Server][] to discuss features, report bugs, or just chat with other users.

 For more information on how to contribute, check out the [Contributing Guide][ytms-contributing-guide].